 The three dialects have different orthographies but are mutually intelligible even though each has different written forms.
 To solve this issue, however, the orthography committee responsible for the development of the Akan language combined the dialects to form a common orthography with about 20,000 words.
 This was also done to ease communication in primary schools since this language is used to give instructions in classes.

 Twi Language and Dialect in Ghana – What You Need to Know

 The Twi language has three different phonetic tones.
-The high which will be denoted as /H/ for the purpose of easier explanation and understanding, the Medium tone denoted as /M/ and the low tone denoted as /L/.
-It should however be noted that the initial syllable can only have either a low or high pitch.
+The high tone which will be denoted as /H/ for the purpose of easier explanation and understanding, the medium tone denoted as /M/ and the low tone denoted as /L/.
+It should, however, be noted that the initial syllable can only have either a low or high pitch.
 Learning the tones will highly influence how well you are able to effect the tone terracing to improve the way you speak the language as well as maintain the flow of the language.

 Like in any other language, the phonetic pitches of either of the tones depend on the particular situation and environment that they are used in.
 The various tones are lowered after the other tones to give a gradually lowering tone that is also called tone terracing.
 This gives the speaker a unique feel and helps to make the same words have different meanings if pronounced in different tones.
 High tones /H/ have a similar pitch as a /H/ or an /M/ that comes before it and has a similar tone.
 Remember this is because as stated earlier, the starting syllable has only a /H/ or /L/ tone.
 In the same sense, the medium pitch has a lower pitch in the /L/ range.